 Concurrent Session: Working with Governors and Legislators: Tips and Strategies

-Concurrent Session: Principal Leadership in Early Childhood Education
+Concurrent Session: Principal Leadership for Early Learning

 Concurrent Session: Diving Deeper into Teacher Shortage Data: Implications for Teacher Preparation Programs

-General Session: Building State Capacity to Advance Equity
+General Session: Building State Capacity for Equity

 General Session: Advancing Equitable School Funding